 How to Drain Alltrade Oil from the Sump

-Be careful when draining the Alltrade incase you get oil spill.
+Be careful when draining the Alltrade in case you get an oil spill.
 A good idea may be laying something out on the floor below the compressor to avoid this and catch any spillages.

 How to Change Alltrade Compressor Oil

-Changing Alltrade oil on each model of compressor can be slightly different from one to another.
-First, ask yourself if your compressor definitely oil lubricated and make sure you have an answer to this.
+Changing Alltrade oil on each model of the compressor can be slightly different from one to another.
+First, ask yourself if your compressor is definitely oil-lubricated and make sure you have an answer to this.
 If you need, check the model manual or contact Alltrade directly to find out.